SamWilsn/binarycake/content/posts/paradigm-ctf-broker/index.md

 IUniswapV2Factory public constant factory = IUniswapV2Factory(0x5C69bEe701ef814a2B6a3EDD4B1652CB9cc5aA6f);
 ```

 What immediately sticks out is that we have an [`IUniswapV2Factory`][factory] deployed at [`0x5C69bEe701ef814a2B6a3EDD4B1652CB9cc5aA6f`][etherscan-factory].
 That's the same address as Uniswap on mainnet, implying we're running on a fork of mainnet!
 That gives us a _ton_ of tools like flashloans, the rest of Uniswap, and pretty much anything else you can think of.
 Great.
-The `weth` address also matches the mainnet token, so we have twice the confirmation.
+The `weth` address also matches the mainnet token, so we have twice the confirmation[^1].

 That's not all `Setup.sol` has to offer.
 We've got a mysterious `Token` contract, with an `airdrop` function: